top of page

 The verb 'weep' finds its etymological roots in the Old English word 'wēpan,' which can be traced back to the Proto-Germanic term 'wōpjan.'
 In its linguistic essence, 'weep' represents the act of shedding tears as a means to express deep sorrow, grief, or emotional distress.
 This word has endured through the ages as a fundamental descriptor of the human experience of sadness and mourning.
 It encapsulates the visceral and expressive nature of shedding tears as a way to convey one's profound emotions, making it a poignant and evocative term in the realm of human feelings and communication.

-Quiz: Find the meaning of the verb weep:
+Find the correct meaning of the verb weep:

 Try Again!